harrisonzhu508/citadelchallenge/docs/source/gp.rst

 where the notations are :math:`f, f_*` denote the value of the function for the training and test set, for the GP function, :math:`K, K_*,K_{**}` are the covariance matrices of the training, test-training and test sets, and :math:`\mu` is taken to be the short hand for the mean of the training set.
-Finally, standard results from decision theory (Rasmussen et al., 2006) show that taking the loss function as the expected square error gives the optimal prediction as
+In addition, standard results from decision theory (Rasmussen et al., 2006) show that taking the loss function as the expected square error gives the optimal prediction as